 A: First and foremost, you should check out the Artist Registry at the Springfield Regional Arts Council, available online at www.SpringfieldArts.org/ArtistRegistry.
-You can also issue a call for artists through your website or social media outlets (Facebook, Twitter, etc.)
+As a member, you can also access an artist resource listing local artists that would love to participate in FFAW.
+You can also issue your own call for artists through your website or social media outlets.

 Q: I’ve never done an art display before.
 What do I need to do to make this work?

 A: First, you need to decide what kind of art you want to display.
-If you want to do two-dimensional art, i.e. paintings, drawings, and other “wall” art, you will need to be able to hang the art securely via wall mounts, display rails, shelves or a hanging system.
-If you want to do three-dimensional art, i.e. sculpture or pottery, you will need plenty of floor space and appropriate stands, shelves or pedestals.
+If you want to do two-dimensional art, i.e. paintings, drawings, and other “wall” art, you will need to be able to hang the art securely via wall mounts, display rails, shelves, a hanging system, or easels.
+If you want to do three-dimensional art, i.e. sculpture or pottery, you will need plenty of floor space and appropriate stands, shelves, or pedestals.

 Q: How much art should I display?